Preview & stats: Scotland v France (Sat)

 He is replaced by Jonathan Danty, who comes in at 12, with Yoram Moefana moving onto the wing.

-Les Bleus are spearheaded by world class half-back pairing Antoine Dupont and Romain Ntamack and boast the biggest pack in this tournament.
+Les Bleus are spearheaded by world-class half-back pairing Antoine Dupont and Romain Ntamack and boast the biggest pack in this tournament.

 Commentator's notes